KeeGooRoomiE/cv_hub/docs/llm-resume-guide.md

 If you already have a resume in PDF, DOCX, plain text, or any other format — no need to fill in the YAML manually.
 Hand it to an LLM with the prompt below and get ready YAML to drop into the project.

+Alternatively, if your resume exists as a JSON Resume file, you can convert it directly via CLI — no LLM needed.

 ---

 ## Supported input formats